Leonid Brezhnev: Agricultural policy

-Brezhnev's answer to these problems was to issue two decrees, one in 1977 and one in 1981, which called for an increase in the maximum size of privately owned plots within the Soviet Union to half a hectare.
-These measures removed important obstacles for the expansion of agricultural output but did not solve the problem.
+Brezhnev's call for an increase in the maximum size of privately owned plots within the Soviet Union removed important obstacles for the expansion of agricultural output but did not solve underlying problems.
+These included the growing shortage of skilled workers, the payment of workers in proportion to the quantity rather than quality of their work, and farm machinery that was too large for small collective farms and the roadless countryside.
 Under Brezhnev, private plots yielded 30% of the national agricultural production when they cultivated only 4% of the land.
 This was seen by some as proof that de-collectivization was necessary to prevent Soviet agriculture from collapsing, but leading Soviet politicians shrank from supporting such drastic measures due to ideological and political interests.
-The underlying problems were the growing shortage of skilled workers, a wrecked rural culture, the payment of workers in proportion to the quantity rather than the quality of their work, and too large farm machinery for the small collective farms and the roadless countryside.
-In the face of this, Brezhnev's only options were schemes such as large land reclamation and irrigation projects, or of course, radical reform.